albar965/littlenavmap-manual/en/TIPS.md

 8. Fly.
 9. Back to 2. until you are done around the world.

 Picture below shows a query result for airports in the east.
-Note that the black/yellow highlight circles have tooltips too, no matter if the airport is visible or not.
+Note that the black/yellow highlight circles have tooltips too no matter if the airport is visible or not.

 ![Approach Guidance](../images/tutorial/tiprtw.jpg)